 We are grateful that every patient and control in our trial took part.
-We also thank our colleagues Menoufia University the Faculty at of Medicine's Central Laboratory and Dr. Eman Bader, the manager of the Central Laboratory, for helping to make this experiment possible.
+We also thank our colleagues at the Menoufia University Faculty of Medicine's Central Laboratory and Dr. Eman Bader, the manager of the Central Laboratory, for helping to make this experiment possible.